-It is apparent that members of the Warren Commission realized that the body of witness evidence relating to the pattern of shots had some significance, since this evidence was mentioned in their report.7 This witness evidence was completely ignored by the HSCA.
-The HSCA reached a conclusion that there were likely four shots, three of which were made from the sixth floor window of the Texas School Book Depository and one of which came from the 'grassy knoll' and missed the motorcade.
+It is apparent that members of the Warren Commission realized that the body of witness evidence relating to the pattern of shots had some significance, since this evidence was mentioned in their report.
+This witness evidence was completely ignored by the HSCA.
+The HSCA reached a conclusion that there were four audible shots, three of which were made from the sixth floor window of the Texas School Book Depository and one of which came from the 'grassy knoll' and missed the motorcade.
 This conclusion was based on scientific analysis alone and was at odds with the witness accounts.

 The HSCA did not appear to be concerned that its conclusion lacked other evidentiary support and conflicted with the vast majority of witnesses who recalled exactly three shots.
-A few years later, the National Academy of Sciences completely discredited the acoustical work and identified several problems with the methods used and some of the assumptions made.8 The National Academy concluded:
+A few years later, the National Academy of Sciences completely discredited the acoustical work and identified several problems with the methods used and some of the assumptions made.13 The National Academy concluded:

-(a) The acoustic analyses do not demonstrate that there was a grassy knoll shot and in particular there is no acoustic basis for the claim of a 95% probability of such a shot.

-(b) The acoustic impulses attributed to gunshots were recorded about one minute after the President had been shot and the motorcade had been instructed to go to the hospital.
+- (a) The acoustic analyses do not demonstrate that there was a grassy knoll shot and in particular there is no acoustic basis for the claim of a 95% probability of such a shot. - (b) The acoustic impulses attributed to gunshots were recorded about one minute after the President had been shot and the motorcade had been instructed to go to the hospital.

 It is not clear why the Warren Commission and the HSCA paid such little attention to the witness evidence.
 It is possible that they failed to realize that the ability of witnesses to count shots and recognize a sound pattern would be of assistance in establishing the shot pattern.
-Or they may simply have believed that witnesses are not reliable.
+Or they may simply have mistakenly believed that witnesses are not reliable.
+As noted above, it is the consistency of distinct and independent sources of evidence, however potentially weak each individual piece might be, which provides the ultimate assurance of reliability.
+Although juries understand this, the HSCA, apparently, did not.